 They'll then be able to advise an effective tennis elbow treatment.

-If you stop the activity that caused it, tennis elbow may eventually go away by itself.
+Tennis elbow is a self-limiting condition.
+If you stop the activity that caused it, it may eventually go away by itself.
 However, there are some things you can do to help reduce pain and speed recovery: